 The human brain is divided into two hemispheres.
 The left hemisphere is the "logical brain" and is involved in language and analysis and the right hemisphere is the "creative brain," involved in daydreaming and imagination.
 The left hemisphere controls the right side of the body while the right hemisphere controls the left side.

 The earliest research on speech and language centers of the brain dates back to the early nineteenth century.
 Physicians noted that brain-injured patients with damage to the left hemisphere would lose power of speech and language abilities, while those with injuries to the right hemisphere did not lose this ability.

-In human beings, it is the left hemisphere that usually contains the specialized language areas.
-While this holds true for 97% of right-handed people, about 19% of left-handed people have their language areas in the right hemisphere and as many as 68% of them have some language abilities in both the left and the right hemisphere.
+Recent studies have shown that in around 97% of people, language is represented in the left hemisphere.
+However, in about 19% of left-handed people, the areas responsible for language are in the right hemisphere and as many as 68% of them have some language abilities in both the left and the right hemispheres.